hackclub/hackclub/workshops/simple_clock/README.md

 A very good reason for this is because `flex` enables you to align your items perfectly to the center!
 And that's what we have done in the next two lines.
 The `align-items` property aligns all your children elements to center, but horizontally.
 The `justify-content` property aligns all your children elements to center, but vertically.

-Next we have the `min-height` property which sets a minimum height of `100vh` (viewport height) to your `<body>`.
+Next, we have the `min-height` property which sets a minimum height of `100vh` (viewport height) to your `<body>`.
 The `min-height` property works together with the `align-items` property and helps the children to align properly at the center.

 Learn more about [viewport heights](https://www.sitepoint.com/css-viewport-units-quick-start/).